Hints and Tips - 5 minute read

-Comparisons are always best expressed in terms of either ‘There is evidence at the 5% level to reject H0’ or conversely ‘There is no evidence at the 2% level to reject H0’.
+Comparisons are always best expressed in terms of either ‘There is sufficient evidence at the 5% level to reject H0’ or conversely ‘There is insufficient evidence at the 2% level to reject H0’.

 A common issue seen with otherwise excellent responses is where the student does not refer their result back to the context of the problem asked.